jbcodeforce/aws-organization-play/README.md

-# AWS Organization playgound
+# AWS Organizations playgound

-This repository is a sandbox to do some AWS Organization play and security control.
+This repository is a sandbox to do some AWS Organizations studies with security control.

-This is related to the IAM tutorial about delegating access across AWS accounts using IAM roles.
+This is related to the IAM tutorial about delegating access across AWS accounts using IAM roles, and some customer's inquiries.

+An example of user story to address:

+> As a user part of the `devops` group, I want to access resources, like logs, from potentially thousand, customer accounts dynamically created by our platform so that I can support end users.

 ## Requirements

-* Create Organization with [AWS organizations CLI](https://docs.aws.amazon.com/cli/latest/reference/organizations/index.html#cli-aws-organizations) from my main account.
+* Create Organization with [AWS Organizations CLI](https://docs.aws.amazon.com/cli/latest/reference/organizations/index.html#cli-aws-organizations) from my main account.
 An AWS Organization is a collection of AWS accounts that you can manage centrally.
 Use all organization features.

     ```sh
     aws organizations create-organization